Interface Customization: iOS

 Apptentive.sharedConnection().styleSheet = MyStyleSheet()

-Message Center Styles 1
+Message Center Style 1

-Message Center Styles 2
+Message Center Style 2

-Forking the Apptentive iOS SDK
+Forking the Alchemer Mobile iOS SDK

 As stated above, we encourage you to explore using the built-in capabilities for customization, and contacting us if you have questions or feature requests, before creating a fork and modifying it.